-A simple material palette is proposed, composed of a variety of smooth and textured fiber cement panels with warm wood accents, relating to the neighboring material context.
-The various panel types interact through playful material breaks and infill moments.
+A simple material pallete composed of a variety of smooth and textured high quality fiber cement panel with warm wood accents, relating to the neighboring material context, is proposed.
+The varias panel types interact through playful material breaks and infill moments.

-Juliet balconies at the south and west facades add visual interest and depth to the overall composition of the building.
-To further reduce the building scale, the fourth level deck has been combined with a fin wall to engage the street, providing overhead weather protection for the identifiable residential entry.
-Two additional decks have been added below the fourth floor deck, following contextual patterns, and reducing the height of the overall form.
+Juliest balconies at the south and west facades add texture to the overall composition of the building.
+To further reduce the building scale, the fourth level deck has been combined with a fin wall to engage the street, providing overhead weather protection for the residential entry.
+Two additional decks have been added below the fourth floor deck, following contextural patterns, and reducing the bulk of the overall form

-Cedar soffits at the fourth level deck and roof are proposed to provide a sense of warmth from the pedestrian view, while also balancing the monochromatic nature of the smooth and textured panel.
+Cedar soffits are proposed to provide a sense of warmth from the pedestrian view, while also balancing the monochromatic nature of the smooth and textured panel.